5 ways to make cycling for transportation work for you this summer

 5. Where to park

 If you're cycling to work, check with your office or building manager about the facilities available.
 Many workplaces have secure bike parking for keeping your two-wheeled friend safe and dry.
-Other options are the TransLink bike parkades available at Main St & King George Skytrain stations.
-But if you invest in a strong U lock (never a cable lock) you should be able to park your bike at any regular outdoor rack as well.
+Other options are the TransLink bike parkades available at Main Street–Science World, King Edward, Commercial–Broadway, Joyce–Collingwood, Metrotown, and King George SkyTrain stations.
+But if you invest in a strong U lock (never just a cable lock) you should be able to park your bike at any regular outdoor rack as well, just don't leave it overnight.
 Local bike stores and MEC offer a great selection to suit all budgets.

 And finally, beware!
 Cycling is addictive.
 Exercising while moving around the city will leave you feeling refreshed and ready to start the day.
 Moreover, maintaining your bicycle all summer costs less than a monthly transit pass.
 With no gas or insurance to pay for, you’ll be saving every time you hop on your bike!